Neapoli Voion: History

 An earthquake occurred on 18 November 2019 between Neapoli Voion and the island of Elafonisos at 03:25 local time, and reached an estimated magnitude of 3,6.

 Historical population

 Tourism

 Offshore from Neapoli is the small island Elafonisos that is known for its big sandy beaches.
 There are other beaches also around Neapoli.
 These include the beaches at Neratzionas and Maganos.
 Near Neapoli, at the village of Kastania, is located the Kastania Cave known also as Cave of Agios Andreas.
 A village close to Neapolis is Faraklo.
 It was built by the Venetians and was the most important village of the area during Venetian rule and later Ottoman rule.

+There are two museums in the village: the Archaeological Museum of Neapolis Voion and the Museum for the Promotion of Maritime Tradition.